Buckwheat in Pakistan

 How to Use Organic Buckwheat Flour

-You can use organic whole buckwheat flour for baking.
+You can use the whole flour for baking.
 However, you’ll need to mix it with some all-purpose flour mix.
-Without this, the final product will be far too chewy and “dense”.
+Without this, the final product will be far too chewy and “dense.”
 It’s usually best to mix flours using one part buckwheat and three parts other grains/legumes.

 However, dishes like pancakes, waffles, and crepes might do well with a 50-50 ratio.
 Some even use buckwheat flour only, but you’ll need to run a few “tests” for those recipes.